alerta/alerta-docs/authentication.rst

 .. note:: The `Authorization callback URL` is the most important setting and it is nothing more than the URL domain (ie. without any path) where the alerta Web UI is being hosted.

 Click Register Application and take note of the Client ID and Client Secret.

-Then configuration settings for ``alertad`` are as follows:
+Then configuration settings for ``alerta`` server are as follows:

 ::